 Ask yourself the following questions before signing off on your loft conversion plans:

-There are certain features in our homes such as garages or porches, that have solid research behind them, which tells us about the overall value they add to a place, but it can be difficult to assess less common features when deciding whether they're worth the investment.
-As a homeowner, it can be easy to decide whether a renovation is worth it because personal value for the project comes into play.
-However, as a real estate investor or landlord, you must consider how much value the project will ultimately add to your property and whether the cost is worth the investment.
-Take a look at whether a loft conversion is worth it in the long run.
+Certain features in our homes, such as garages or porches, have solid research behind them that tells us about the overall value they add to a site but determining whether or not less common features are worth the investment can be difficult.
+It can be simple for a homeowner to decide whether a renovation is worthwhile because personal respect for the project is involved.
+However, as a real estate investor or landlord, you must consider how much long-term value the project would add to your property and whether the cost is justified.
+Examine whether a loft conversion will save you money in the long run.

 The average cost to convert a loft is £35,000, but that can climb upwards of £50,000 depending on the size, whether you're including a bathroom, and other finishing details such as access to the space and general quality of the build.
 You'll need to hire an architect to ensure that the design is structurally sound and functional.
 Renovation components will include all of the standard addition items, such as framing, drywall, flooring, etc., but you'll also need to consider the possibility of finishing, raising, or lowering the ceiling and adding a finished staircase to access the room.